AryandraGupta/aws-docker-webapp/README.md

 This project demonstrates deploying a containerized web application on AWS using Docker and EC2.

-This project demonstrates deploying a containerized web application on AWS using Docker and EC2.

 ## Architecture
 User → Internet → AWS EC2 → Docker Container → Nginx → Website